LautaroRodriguezBase/RFDO/README.md

 # RFDO
-This library allows you reading and receiving data from N (max 256) devices nRF24 as a fast Half Duplex communication.
+This library allows you sending and receiving data from N (max 256) devices nRF24 as a fast Half Duplex communication.